What other names is Red Yeast known by?

 , for indigestion

-, improving blood circulation, and for spleen and stomach health.
+, to improve blood circulation, and for spleen and stomach health.
+It is also taken by mouth for heart disease

 In foods, red yeast is used as a food coloring for Peking duck.